 Dementia vs. Alzheimer’s

 Has one doctor told you that your aging parent has “dementia” while another has referred to the same condition as “Alzheimer’s”?
 Believe me, you are not alone.
-To understand the difference let’s talk about dementia first.
+To understand the difference between dementia vs. Alzheimer’s, we’ll need to walk through the definition of each.
+Let’s start with dementia.

 “Dementia” refers to a large cluster of symptoms